 When it comes to markets, promotions, liquidity, betting tools, and several other important areas, Betfair simply has Ladbrokes beat.
 The only real area in which Ladbrokes triumphs is commissions, with a 3% reduction admittedly being pretty significant.

 ✔️ Solid liquidity – While it can’t quite boast the sheer volume of a Betfair or Smarkets, Ladbrokes still offers reliable liquidity for both your back and lay bets.
 The fact that they share Betdaq’s user base (see below) helps enormously with this.

 ✔️ Synthesis with Betdaq – In 2013, Ladbrokes actually acquired the highly impressive Betdaq.
 Rather than build their own exchange from scratch, this allowed them to use Betdaq’s proven technology instead.
 Markets are also pooled between the two exchanges, which helps improve liquidity on both platforms.

 ✔️ Straightforward interface – Some bettors like to get as much information at a glance as possible.
 For others, though, simplicity is the best way forward.
 Ladbrokes’ interface will certainly suit the latter, presenting markets, odds, and everything else in an extremely basic, clear manner.

 ✔️ Virtual sports – Ladbrokes boast one of the best collections of virtual sports around.
 Pleasingly, these are just as easily available on the exchange as the sportsbook.
-Horse racing, football, speedway, greyhound racing, and motorsports all feature in this impressive range.
+Horse racing betting, football, speedway, greyhound racing, and motorsports all feature in this impressive range.

 ❌ Lack of trading tools – Having started off as a luxury, many bettors might actually expect to find trading tools from a modern-day exchange.
 Ladbrokes, sadly, have no such tools to offer, meaning you’re completely reliant on your own analysis.